 Our visit to Victoria falls ended up being more interesting than we expected.
 Our original expectation was to only visit the falls, but because our local contact was so engaging we learned a lot about Zimbabwe and the current economic situation.
 I booked an AirBNB and they reverted with an offer for help with transfers from airport and any other tours through their affiliate Tsoka Travel.
 We ultimately found out Tsoka travel was one ambitious young man named Lionel who had set up the local small lodges on AirBNB and was running his own company, which ranged from airport pickups application development for smartphones.

 Lionel set us up with a good balance of ideas and was helpful on entry visa (KAZA visa is the right one – online it is unclear which to get) and after airport pickup on the Zimbabwe side and dropping our stuff off at our the AirBNB (called Gerties Lodge – pictures above), drove us to the Zimbabwe side of the falls where we went into the national park.
 On the Zimbabwe side, you are only looking at the falls cross the river gorge.

 Last year about the same time, I went to one of the other three great waterfalls, Iguazu Falls in Brazil/Argentina.
 Very similar situation to Victoria Falls & Niagara Falls with the borders.
-So ended up there on a game day again looking at the map – but last year I had a mullet and this year I have an old hat sun hat.

 After pickup we went straight to a sunset cruise – we were expecting to just have a drink and appetizers and watch the sunset, but soon into the cruise we saw elephants on the river bank and then hippos and finished with a herd of elephants crossing the river.
 Compared to some of the nature scenes we saw later on the much more expensive safari – this was just as good.